dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 sidebar_label: "BigQuery quickstart"
 ---

-For the BigQuery project in the quickstart guide, you'll learn how to use dbt Cloud with BigQuery.

-This quickstart will show you how to:
+In this quickstart guide, you'll learn how to use dbt Cloud with BigQuery.
+It will show you how to:

 - Create a Google Cloud Platform (GCP) project.
 - Access sample data in a public dataset.